Melicytus alpinus

 Melicytus alpinus, the mahoe porcupine shrub, is a small shrub of the family Violaceae endemic to New Zealand.

 Description

 Melicytus alpinus get their common name, porcupine shrub, from the long, almost leafless, spindly branches which resemble the quills of a porcupine.
-Its leaves are narrow and generally have smooth margins with a few exceptions with serrated edges, however, they do only have a small amount of leaves and they are only approximately 1cm long.
+Its leaves are narrow and generally have smooth margins with a few exceptions with serrated edges, however, they do only have a small amount of leaves and they are only approximately 1 cm long.
 Hard and dense, slow-growing in coastal or alpine areas of southern North Island and the South Island it looks almost leafless.
 But most of the leaves are sheltered between the stiff interlacing stems as an adaptation to the harsh environment where the plant grows.
-Leaves are variable, leathery and about 1cm long.
+Leaves are variable, leathery and about 1 cm long.

 Range

 Natural global range

 The Melicytus alpinus is endemic to New Zealand, and it comes from the family Violaceae which is native to New Zealand.